jaimetur/PhotoMigrator/README.md

 Once download the Takeout Zip's files you have to paste them on the folder called '**Zip_files**' which is the default folder or if you prefeer you can put them in any other subfolder and use the option _--zip-folder <folder_name>_ to indicate it.
 (Note: paste all Zip files downloaded from Google Takeout directly on that folder, without subfolders inside it).

 Then you just need to call it depending of your environment
-  - If you run it from Synology NAS (using SSH terminal) you have to call the master script '**OrganizeTakeoutPhotos.run**' (ensure that it has execution permissons) and that's it.
+  - If you run it from Synology NAS (using SSH terminal) you have to call the master script '**OrganizeTakeoutPhotos.run**'.
   - If you run it from Windows (using Shell or PowerShell terminal) you have to call the master script '**OrganizeTakeoutPhotos.exe**'

 ### Syntax: